openldap/openldap/contrib/slapd-modules/ppm/ppm.md

 but it won't work for the user uid=John Cowlevel,ou=people,cn=example,cn=com, because the token "Cowlevel" from his RDN exists in the password (case insensitive).

+Also, it won't work for a mail attribute containing: "thereis@domain.com" because the part "thereis" matches the password.

 # LOGS